 Flying Vee is located approximately 25 kilometres north of Stony Rapids, Saskatchewan and ALX acquired a 100% interest by staking in April 2019.
-This project is prospective nickel, copper, and cobalt.
+In June 2021, the Company staked additional claims in the surrounding area.
+This project is prospective for nickel, copper, and cobalt.

 The Draco VMS Project is located in Grong district of Norway and ALX acquired a 100% interest by staking in May 2019.
-This project is prospective copper-zinc-gold-silver.
+This project is prospective for copper-zinc-gold-silver.